gitlabhq/gitlabhq/doc/web_hooks/web_hooks.md

 ## Merge request events

-Triggered when a new merge request is created, an existing merge request was updated/merged/closed or a commit is added in the source branch.
+Triggered when a new merge request is created, an existing merge request was updated/merged/closed/approved, or a commit is added in the source branch.

+> **Note:** A webhook for the `approved` action is only fired once the total
+> number of required approvals is met, _not_ after each individual approval.

 **Request header**: